elifesciences/sciencebeam-parser/README.md

 The aim of this project is to bring multiple tools together to generate a full XML document.

-You might also be interested in the [Science Beam - Gym](https://github.com/elifesciences/sciencebeam-gym), for the model training ground (the model is not yet integrated into the conversion pipeline).
+You might also be interested in the [ScienceBeam Gym](https://github.com/elifesciences/sciencebeam-gym), for the model training ground (the model is not yet integrated into the conversion pipeline).

 Status
 ------